grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     kickstand off-center between your thumb and index finger and firmly pull.
 Pull with a moderate amount of force until the foam inserts slide out of the device.
-If the kickstand is stuck, ensure the threaded bosses have not slipped back into the recess on the hinges.
+If the kickstand is stuck, ensure the threaded bosses haven't slipped back into the recess on the hinges.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image6.png" alt-text="A person holding a white box.":::

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image8.png" alt-text="A battery with a red x and green ticks.":::

 > [!WARNING]
-> Inspect the Kickstand foam tabs – damaged foam or tabs cannot be safely removed.
+> Inspect the Kickstand foam tabs – damaged foam or tabs can't be safely removed.
 Attempting to do so can result in damage to internal components.
-Do not insert anything other than the tabs into the slots.
+Don't insert anything other than the tabs into the slots.
 Ensure both tabs are complete and show no signs of tearing.
 If tabs show signs of tearing, part of the foam may still be inside the device.
-Do not attempt to remove it from the interior of the device, instead proceed to the [Procedure Removal Enclosure](#procedure-removal-enclosure) to replace the old enclosure.
+Don't attempt to remove it from the interior of the device, instead proceed to the [Procedure Removal Enclosure](#procedure-removal-enclosure) to replace the old enclosure.

 ### Procedure Installation Kickstand